 Be okay with not knowing a hell of a lot.

 Part of the battle of seeing what you can become and then becoming it is that there is a lot you won’t know.
-The person I want to become in the coming weeks and months, and the opportunity I’m scared to say yes to has a lot to do with the core issue: I have no idea whether I can deliver on my promise.
+The person I want to become in the coming weeks and months, and the opportunity I’m scared to say yes to have a lot to do with the core issue: I have no idea whether I can deliver on my promise.

 I have no clue if I am this person that people think I am on the internet.
 Do I really inspire people?
 Or do I get inspired by other people and use that as fuel to pass it on?